ebellocchia/bip_utils/README.md

 - [pynacl](https://pypi.org/project/PyNaCl/) for ed25519 curve

 The package currently supports the following coins (I try to add new ones from time to time):
+- Algorand
+- Avalanche (all the 3 chains)
+- Band Protocol
+- Binance Chain
+- Binance Smart Chain
 - Bitcoin (and related test net)
 - Bitcoin Cash (and related test net)
 - BitcoinSV (and related test net)
+- Cosmos
-- Litecoin (and related test net)
+- Dash (and related test net)
 - Dogecoin (and related test net)
-- Dash (and related test net)
-- Zcash (and related test net)
 - Ethereum
 - Ethereum Classic
-- Tron
-- Ripple
-- VeChain
-- Cosmos
-- Band Protocol (Cosmos SDK)
-- Kava (Cosmos SDK)
-- IRIS Network (Cosmos SDK)
-- Terra (Cosmos SDK)
-- Binance Chain (Cosmos SDK)
-- Binance Smart Chain
-- Avalanche (all the 3 chains)
-- Polygon
 - Fantom Opera
 - Harmony One (Ethereum and Cosmos addresses)
 - Huobi Heco Chain
+- IRIS Network
+- Kava
+- Litecoin (and related test net)
 - OKEx Chain (Ethereum and Cosmos addresses)
-- Theta Network
+- Polygon
-- Algorand
+- Ripple
 - Solana
+- Terra
 - Tezos
+- Theta Network
+- Tron
+- VeChain
+- Zcash (and related test net)

-Clearly, for those coins that support Smart Contrats (e.g. Ethereum, Tron, Avalanche, ...), the generated addresses are valid for all the related tokens.
+Clearly, for those coins that support Smart Contrats (e.g. Ethereum, Tron, ...), the generated addresses are valid for all the related tokens.

 ## Install the package